timmorrisdev/MS2-song-remixer/README.md

         As I am using the reference outer scoped variables to apply styles and parameters based on the song selected, it is my understanding that this warning can be ignored for the purpose of this site.
 - One undefined variable - Howl.
     - This is in fact not a variable but a reference to the 'Howl' class constructor used by HowlerJS.
-It is my understanding that the validator does not recognise the external, HowlerJS library being used and therefore I can ingore this warning for the purpose of this site.
+It is my understanding that the validator does not recognise the external, HowlerJS library being used and therefore I can ignore this warning for the purpose of this site.
 - One unused variable - stopBtn.
     - At the top of my code, I have declared variables for various DOM elements I was likely to need to reference throughout the project.
 I had not needed to reference stopBtn and therefore it needed to be removed to pass validation.

 ## Lighthouse Testing
 Lighthouse testing on the main website game page found the following issues.
 - 'Links do not have a discernible name'.
-    - I am using icons in my footer links and therefore had no text to acy as description.
+    - I am using icons in my footer links and therefore had no text to act as description.
 This was solved by adding the 'aria-label' attribute to each anchor tag with a short description.

 - Heading elements are not in a sequentially-descending order (contact.html).
-    - This is a minor issue that I chose to ingore for the purpose of the site.
+    - This is a minor issue that I chose to ignore for the purpose of the site.

 Once this issue was resolved, lighthouse testing returned the following results: